ScientiFox/REDWOLF/README.md

 #### Recommended Models
 For each module, we refine both the prompts used and the models selected to respond to those prompts with a large number of tests, selecting down the recommended modules to a subset of those which perform well while requiring the least computation time.
 Sometimes these tests are objectively verifiable, such as with the mathSolver module, which must produce answers which are verifiably correct, while others are semi-subjective ('is this summary factually accurate but brief') and others fully subjective ('Does this brainstorming suggestion further creative thought?').

+Some examples of these tests are included in the `output examples` folder, and test articles are included in the `REDWOLF_core_prompts.py` package, as well as source material in the `worker tests` file.

 #### Divide and Conquer
 In addition to choosing the most efficient model for a given task, decomposing full tasks into appropriately small subtasks is also important to making use of the limited resources of a local system.
 Firstly, dividing tasks which are LLM suitable (summaries, answering questions) from those which can or should be handled by other methods (extracting lists, searching for keyword) allocates cognitive loading to the most effective places possible.